esotericbyte/p2p-scope-rust/README.md

 # p2p-scope-rust #

 ## Overview ##
-This is a starter project for getting started builiding an application using libp2p in rust.
+This is a starter project for builiding an application using libp2p in Rust.
-Currently this project basically extends the chat example from rust-libp2p with a terminal user interface.
+Currently this project extends the chat example from rust-libp2p with a terminal user interface.
 See https://github.com/libp2p/rust-libp2p/tree/master/examples/chat for further information about the chat example.
-It's a good start.

 ## Help rename project and/or exeutable ##
 Something shorter would be better.